The Lense-Thirring effect on the Galilean moons of Jupiter: Discussion and conclusions

 It should be recalled that if a dynamical effect of interest, such as the LT one in the present case, is not explicitly included in the models fitting the observations, the resulting post-fit residuals may not display the sought signatures to a statistically significant non-zero level because they may partly be removed in estimating the initial state vectors and other parameters of the target system \citep{2023arXiv230301821F}.
 Despite a general rule valid in all cases cannot be given, it might be prudently said that to (partly) avoid to be absorbed in (some of) the estimated parameters of the fit, an unmodeled dynamical feature of motion should be much larger than the observational accuracy.
 Be that as it may, the correct procedure consists in proceeding on a case-by-case basis producing a new series of residuals constructed by explicitly modeling the effect of interest, determining some key parameters characterizing it, and inspecting the correlations among them and the other estimated parameters \citep{2023arXiv230301821F}.
 To the knowledge of the present author, the gravitomagnetic field of Jupiter is currently included in the modeling of the orbits of Io, Europa, Ganymede and Callisto, but no dedicated data reductions aimed to explicitly detect the LT precessions of such natural bodies have been performed so far.

-The present study suggests that the time to successfully do it may have come, also in view of the improvements in determining the orbits of the Galilean moons thanks to the forthcoming JUICE and Clipper missions.
+The present study suggests that the time to successfully do it may come soon, also in view of the expected improvements in determining the orbits and the masses of Europa, Ganymede and Callisto thanks to the forthcoming JUICE and Clipper missions.
+Also the orbital and physical parameters of Io should be improved by its flybys by Juno, at least to a certain extent.